Additional Employment Regulation 601

 c.
 The employee must report all hours worked without exception.

 d.
 The overtime premium rate will not apply if the additional employment qualifies as “occasional or sporadic” employment as described in UNCSA’s regulation on Occasional and Sporadic Employment.

 3. Primary Positions Exempt from Overtime

 a.
 Generally, an employee whose primary position is exempt from FSLA’s overtime provisions may not be paid for additional work.
 However, such an employee may be paid for additional work upon certification that a reasonable effort has been made to locate an outside employee with none being available; AND all the additional work is performed on the employee’s own time.

 b.
 When additional employment is allowed as an exception, compensation for the additional employment will be paid at a rate determined by the Associate Vice Chancellor and Chief Human Resources Officer in consultation with the requesting department.

 4. Part-Time Primary Position Exempt from Overtime with 30 Hour Weeks

 a.
 A part-time employee working at least 30 hours per week may be compensated for additional work up to the equivalent of 40 hours per week.

 b.
-Additional work will be paid at a rate determined by the Director of Human Resources in consultation with the requesting department.
+Additional work will be paid at a rate determined by the Associate Vice Chancellor and Chief Human Resources Officer in consultation with the requesting department.

 c.
 Should the work required exceed 40 hours per week, additional compensation is allowed only in accordance with IV.C.3 of this regulation.

 V. Revision History